lift lobby in flat building

 6: Existing Multi-Storey Properties

+In the case of historic and listed buildings, there might be limitations on how elevators are built.
 Each lift has a specific lifespan.
 After that, they can either be removed and replaced with newer, more efficient equipment that complies with the most recent design standards, or they can be considered for lift modernisation.

 BS 8899 provides recommendations on providing lifts intended for use by fire-fighters for existing lifts in tower blocks or multi-story residential buildings where there is a new requirement for fire-fighting provisions.